Policy Photo3.jpg

 Supplements

-Any athlete can be tested out-of-competition at any time and without advance notice.
-The Whereabouts programme is used worldwide to make sure athletes can be located for testing.
-Athletes must update their Whereabouts quarterly to protect the integrity of sport and to stay within the Sports Anti-Doping Rules.
+The Athlete Whereabouts programme is used worldwide.
+It protects every athlete’s right to clean sport through out-of-competition testing that can take place at any time, anywhere, and without notice.
+Athletes in a testing pool must update their Whereabouts every quarter to protect the integrity of sport and to stay within the Sports Anti-Doping Rules.

 Speak Out